alfonsorosl/ArchLinux_install/DISK_PARTITION.md

 # CREATE DISK PARTITION
-Disk partitioning means dividing your physical storage device into one or more logical sections that can be treated as separate disks

-**Why Partition your disk?**

-- Organization: separates different type of data for better management
-- Data isolation: if one partition becomes corrupted, data in other partitions may remain safe
-- Flexibility: allows to use different file systems in different partitions e.g. ext4 for root, FAT32 for EFI

 GPT partition table: this file will guide you to create a disk partition with the following structure:
 | MOUNT POINT | FILE SYSTEM | SIZE | PURPOSE | ATTRIBUTES |